Leukemia Quiz

 The correct answer is

-8. A person with acute leukemia is usually considered cured if no evidence of the
+8. A person with acute leukemia is often considered cured if no

 You didn't answer this question.